 Your client intake process combines marketing strategies, operational workflows and processes, and client experience strategies.
 It’s your opportunity to showcase how efficient and effective your law firm is at providing legal services.
 Yet client intake can also be challenging—inconsistent processes, untrained staff, and unclear expectations can quickly derail a new client relationship.

-The four-step client intake process
+The five-step client intake process

 Let’s look at the steps you need to consider in a comprehensive client intake.

 1. Attract and nurture leads